Pomax/react-onclickoutside/README.md

 npm install react-onclickoutside --save
 ```

 (or `--save-dev` depending on your needs).
-You then then use it in your components as:
+You then use it in your components as:

 ```
 var Component = React.createClass({